-When they carry out fire risk assessment managers must consider the way that fires might spread, and measures should be put in place to prevent this.
+When they carry out fire risk assessment managers must take in to account the way that fires might spread, and measures should be put in place to prevent this.

 Fire doors must either be kept shut or fitted with devices that will automatically allow them to close if the fire alarm goes off.